tofergregg/baby-feeding/README.md

 I use a Raspberry Pi, which must be located on the same network as my Google Home.
 Here is the setup:

-1. Put the following files into an accessible `cgi-bin` directory.
-The python and `.sh` files should have executable permissions:
+1. Put the following files into an accessible `cgi-bin` directory on your web server on the Raspberry Pi.
+The `.py` and `.sh` files should have executable permissions:
  - `feed-report.py`
  - `feeding-report.sh`
  - `log-feed.py`